avipars/DB-Mini-Project/Stage3/README.md

     $$ LANGUAGE plpgsql;
     ```

-2. `UpdateBooksConditionForPublisher(publisher_name VARCHAR, cond_name VARCHAR)` - Updates all the books published by a specific publisher to a new condition
+2. `UpdateBooksConditionForPublisher(publisher_name VARCHAR, cond_name VARCHAR)` - The second function is a PROCEDURE, it updates the condition of all books written by an Publisher to a certain condition.
+The function accepts 2 parameters, publisher name as VARCHAR and condition name as VARCHAR and doesn't output any query in return.
-    - We opted for using a PROCEDURE instead of a FUNCTION for this query, as it is more suitable for SQL commands that modify data

     ```sql
     CREATE OR REPLACE PROCEDURE UpdateBooksConditionForPublisher(publisher_name VARCHAR, cond_name VARCHAR)